KoRnZYSIEK/CDP/README.md

 `docker-compose -v`

 After you have those two, clone the repository and run `start.sh` script.
 Wait for the docker containers to start.
+If you are running script for the first time, there is quite a lot of data to download.
+If you have a slower connection you may get timeout errrors from docker hub.
+Just rerun the script if that happens.
 Check if the following elements are running by entering in browser:

 * `jenkins YOUR_IP:8080`
 * `nexus YOUR_IP:8081`